Obituary of Sammy Nelson Watkins

 He is survived by his beloved wife Marcy Allingham, his three children, Sam Rhem, Cindy Watkins Springsteel and Michael Watkins.
 He most enjoyed the time spent with his grandchildren, JP Springsteel, Spencer Springsteel, Nick Watkins, Melissa Watkins, Maggie Olander, Monica Olander and Lexi Rhem, his great grandson Hunter Watkins and his cat Emma.

 His many friends will lovingly recall his wonderful sense of humor, generosity and mostly his kindness.
-His memory will live on forever in our hearts and he will be missed more than words can express.To send flowers to the family of Sammy Watkins, please visit Tribute Store
+His memory will live on forever in our hearts and he will be missed more than words can express.To send flowers to the family or plant a tree in memory of Sammy Watkins, please visit Tribute Store